NotNite/Cyberhead/README.md

 - The HUD (somewhat)
 - Slop Crew integration (somewhat)
   - Very buggy and unreliable, suggested to not use if not in VR
+- Flatscreen UI in menus (somewhat)
+  - Only tested on the outfit changing screen
+  - Swirl shader is broken

 ## What doesn't work

+- Seeing your head
+  - I call it "Faux Mode"
+- Any inputs not currently bound
+  - Talking to NPCs, doing graffiti
+  - The phone
+  - Dancing
 - The main menu, cutscenes, phone, etc. (anything that isn't normal gameplay)
   - Use the desktop or [QuickLaunch](https://thunderstore.io/c/bomb-rush-cyberfunk/p/LazyDuchess/QuickLaunch/) to get into game